bjaan/roland-juno-g-display-replacement/README.md

 First we need to remove the old hardware from the original display module, to then remake a new assembly for the new display

-1. Remove screws and black plastic holders:
+1. Remove screws and black plastic holders/standoffs:

       ![Disassembly](docs/screen_assembly_shown.png)

-2. Remove the actual LCD, it is stuck with double-sided tape to the white/transparent plate.
+2. Remove the actual LCD, it is stuck with glue to the white/transparent plate.
 Use a butter knife to separate the two layers.

       ![Disassembly](docs/screen_disassembly.png)

 3. Flip the LCD open and turn over, now remove the board from the white/transparent plate.
 Use a butter knife to separate the board from the plate.

-4. Now remove the white stickering & black strip to end up with a transperent plate
+4. Now remove the white stickering & black strip to end up with a transparent plate

 ### 3.7.
 Strip the new display

 The display is stuck with double-sided tape to red board

-1. At the back disconnect the flat cable from the connector (you to slide out the black part first to open de connector)
+1. At the back disconnect the flat cable from the connector (you need to slide out the black part first to open de connector)

 2. Use a butter knife or flat spudger to split the display apart from the board.
 Be careful not to damage the flat cable, so pry free from the other side!